Code-Institute-Submissions/SnapCards/README.md

 - Provide users with an explanation of what they are to do

 ## UX
 The game is developed to be contained within a single interactive and responsive webpage.
 This is broken down into 5 seperate layers that are revealed as the situation and flow occurs.
-Those sections/ layers are:
+Those sections / layers are:
-#### Landing Page
-The first section The player is brought to is the landing page.
-Here The player is introducted to the game.
-There is an animated flashing game name to highlight the game title.

-Beneath this there is text explaining what the objective of the game is.
-That being to match pairs of cards within a time limit.
-There is a supporting screenshot of a completed game of matched pairs of cards beneath this to further inform the players.

-Below this image is an instruction for the player/user to fill in their name beneath.
-This has

-With a sign in page that requires a player to assign a name, this section of the page will be hidden upon name submission.
-It has a required input box, that ensures players have a name for the game they are playing.
-The home screen is styled with text information and an image of a completed game to give users an idea of what it is they have to do.

-The site is responsive in design, with the playable area designing to be displayed on mobile, tablet and desktop.

-The user base is targeted at 4 - 99, making the game accessible to all potential users, who enjoy challenging their memory and pattern sorting abilities.
-The timer and attempts also put a level of 'stakes' to the game.
-The results of the players performance are also aimed at appealing to users competitive nature, by trying to beat a previous score or previous time completed in.

-The objective of the game is to challenge the player to find, remember and match pairs of numbersand do it in a timely manner and in the least amount of moves.

-Wireframes are in a folder in the respository labelled wireframes

 ## Game Structure
 The entire game was developed as a single page, its structure follows this format: